hanjingo/doc/AI/ml.md

 Logistic Regression is a supervised machine learning algorithm used for classification problems.
 Unlike linear regression, which predicts continuous values it predicts the probability that an input belongs to a specific class.

-#### Types of Logistic Regression

 ![logistic_regression_types](res/logistic_regression_types.png)

-- **Binomial Logistic Regression**: This type is used when the dependent variable has only two possible categories.
+- Binomial Logistic Regression: This type is used when the dependent variable has only two possible categories.
-- **Multinomial Logistic Regression**: This is used when the dependent variable has three or more possible categories that are not ordered.
+- Multinomial Logistic Regression: This is used when the dependent variable has three or more possible categories that are not ordered.
-- **Ordinal Logistic Regression**: This type applies when the dependent variable has three or more categories with a natural order or ranking.
+- Ordinal Logistic Regression: This type applies when the dependent variable has three or more categories with a natural order or ranking.

 #### Logistic Regression Workflow